When can I enrol for EMC?

 Do I meet the requirements to apply for EMC?

 You must meet the admission criteria of the respective degree programs of all partner universities.
 This includes:

 A Bachelor degree of (at least) 180 ECTS in an appropriate subject (e.g. Engineering, Earth sciences, environmental sciences, mineral resource engineering) issued by one of the partner universities, or an equivalent university qualification from other top universities worldwide in an appropriate subject.

 Students in their final year of a Bachelor degree are eligible to apply provided that they complete their degree before the start of the programme.

 All applicants must deliver an officially attested copy of an official Bachelor degree certificate.
 This is a condition for the acceptance and no enrollment to the university can be made before the delivery of this certificate. the copies of study certificates must be certified by the issuing institution or by a notary public.

 A proof of minimum grade following the requirements that can be found here.

 Adequate results for a recognized language proficiency test such as TOEFL (min.
-92, min.
-22 writing score), IELTS (min.
+90 and min 21 for each section), IELTS (min.
 6.5) or CAE/CPE (min.
 C).

 A letter of motivation of max.
 2000 words.